A mini-split air handler in the corner of a room just below the ceiling with a vent installed

 A mini-split is carefully designed to handle condensate that forms during operation.

-If it is not installed perfectly level, the water will not be able to drain in the way it should, so make sure your units are installed correctly.
+If it is not installed perfectly level, the water will not be able to drain in the way it should.
+Double check that the bracket is perfectly level before hanging the unit and you should be just fine.

 Test the Condensate Drain